uaarg/uaarg.github.io/collections/_posts/2022-06-22-uaarg-elections.md

 Team leads are considered "non-elected positions" so they will be assigned by the elected executives after the elections.

+**Therefore, sub-team lead positions are not eligible for nomination.**

 These positions include: